maxhougas/githubinstructions/lessoninstructions/01gitbranch.md

 Ensure that your local repository is synced with your remote:
  Run "git pull".

+## CREATE NEW BRANCH

-Run "git checkout -b [branch name]" using "test" for the branch name.
+Run "git checkout -b [branc]" using "test" for [branch].
  This will create and switch to a branch named "test".

+## ALTER FILE

 Open ./helloworld.htm in your favorite editor.

-Update line 7 of ./helloworld.htm by changing "  &lt title>Document&lt/title> to "  <title>Hello World</title>".
+Update line 7 of ./helloworld.htm by changing "  &lt;title>Document&lt;/title> to "  &lt;title>Hello World&lt;/title>".

 Save the file.

 Verify the changes work by opening ./helloworld in your favorite browser.
  You should see "Hello World" displayed on the active tab.

-Run "git add helloworld.htm"

-Run git commit -m "I have put my changes in a new branch".
+Run "git commit -m "'I have put my changes in a new branch'".

-Run "git push origin <branch name>".
-This will create <branch name> and push to it on the remote.
-Use "test" for <branch name>.
+Run "git push origin [branch]".
+This will create [branch] in the remote and push your changes to it.
+Use "test" for [branch].

 Return to your browser and verify that your new branch and changes have successfully landed at the remote repository.

+## MERGE BRANCHES

-Run "git checkout <branch name>" to switch back to "main".
+Run "git checkout [branch name]" to switch back to "main".
 If you experience errors you may need to use "master" instead.
  Running "git branch" will show a list of branches.

 Run "git pull" to ensure that your local main is synchronized with the remote main.
-You may need to run "git pull --rebase".

-Run "git merge <branch name>" to merge <branch name> into main.
-Use "test" for <branch name>.
+Run "git merge [branch]" to merge [branch] into main.
+Use "test" for [branch].

 Run "git push" to push the newly merged main branch to the remote.

 Return to your browser and verify that line 7 of helloworld.htm contains "Hello World".

+## DELETE OLD BRANCHES

-Run "git branch -d <branch name>" to delete your local copy of <branch name>.
-Use "test" for <branch name>.
+Run "git branch -d [branch]" to delete your local copy of [branch].
+Use "test" for [branch name].

-Run "git push origin --delete <branch name>" to delete the remote copy of <branch name>.
-Use "test" for <branch name>.
+Run "git push origin --delete [branch]" to delete the remote copy of [branch].
+Use "test" for [branch].

 Return to your browser and verify that the remote "test" branch has been deleted.

-***END LESSON 01***
+## RESET TEST REPO

+Alter line 7 of helloworld.htm back to "  &lt;title>Document&lt;/title>".

+Run:
+ "git commit -am 'undoing changes'"
+ "git push"

+## END LESSON 01